pemdel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a scripts that creates an empty file
+a script that execute the permission of the file owner